dg253/is217/README.md

 # [HTML5 Boilerplate](http://html5boilerplate.com)

+I've read this before, by David Garcia on 1/30/2014.

 HTML5 Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites.